huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

 * `region` - (Optional) Specified the region where this bucket will be created.
 If not specified, used the region by the provider.

+* `enterprise_project_id` - (Optional) The enterprise project id of the OBS bucket.
+Changing this creates a OBS bucket.

 The `logging` object supports the following:

 * `target_bucket` - (Required) The name of the bucket that will receive the log objects.